 Home Office UKVI Fees

-If you are applying for updating skilled worker visa from inside the UK, the Home Office UKVI fees for the application depend on the duration of your intended stay:
+If you are applying to update skilled worker visa from inside the UK, the Home Office UKVI fees for the application depend on the duration of your intended stay:

 Individuals whose occupations are listed on the shortage occupation list are eligible for reduced application fees for themselves and their families: